JS-RML/rockwalk/README.md

 5. /simulation: Matlab codes for passive dynamic simulation of object rolling on ground with its control point fixed
 6. /simulation_rviz: ROS package to visualize passive dynamic simulation in RViz
 ```
-For ROS packages, first downloaded them into your catkin workspace.
-Then run `catkin build` command from [**catkin_tools**](https://catkin-tools.readthedocs.io/en/latest/installing.html) to install them.
+To install ROS packages, first downloaded them into your catkin workspace and then run `catkin build` command from [**catkin_tools**](https://catkin-tools.readthedocs.io/en/latest/installing.html).
 Matlab scripts can be executed directly in Matlab.

 ### 3.2 Passive Dynamics Simulation